-No other assets of liabilities have been acquired by the Union during the period 1 May 2017 to 30 June 2017 by:
+No assets of liabilities have been acquired by the Union during the year ended 30 June 2018 by:

-- (a) An amalgamation under Part 14 of Chapter 12 of the Industrial Relations Act 2016. - (b) A restructure of Branches of the organisation. - (c) A determine by the Registrar under section 755 of the Industrial Relations Act 2016 of an alternative reporting structure for the organisation. - (d) A revocation by the Registrar under subsection 759 of the Industrial Relations Act 2016 of a certificate issued to the organisation under section 755. - (e) A business combination.
+- (a) An amalgamation under Part 14 of Chapter 12 of the Industrial Relations Act 2016. - (b) A restructure of Branches of the organisation. - (c) A determination by the Registrar under section 755 of the Industrial Relations Act 2016 of an alternative reporting structure for the organisation. - (d) A revocation by the Registrar under subsection 759 of the Industrial Relations Act 2016 of a certificate issued to the organisation under section 755. - (e) A business combination.